Tips for a successful phone call: the opening line

 “I am calling to tell you how you can get more value from the money you’re spending on your internet subscription.”

 It is advisable not to use the name of the product or any of its features, at this stage.
 The direct value statement should be formulated so as to trigger the prospect’s curiosity and make him want to hear more.

 Permission to proceed to the next stage

 After the direct value statement, you must ask the customer whether he is available to continue the conversation.
-You should do this because you might have called the right customer, but at a wrong moment.
+You should do this because you might have called the right customer, but at the wrong moment.
 He might be doing something else at the moment of your call and might not be able to pay attention to what you have to say.
-If it is not a right moment, ask when you can call back.
+If it is not the right moment, ask when you can call back.

 “Can we talk for a few moments?”